heydhy12/Tugas_RTC_Kelompok_15/README.md

 2. Power Failure: Failure caused by electrical power problems.
 3. Heat Degradation Failure: Failure caused by high temperature.
 4. Overstrain Failure: Failure caused by excessive mechanical stress.

+**🍒 Steps to create a Neural Networ project:**
+Explanation of the Flow connecting the Back End (Rust) to the Front End (QT):
+First of all, the author prepares maintenance data from Kaggle that has been edited because there is some data that can be processed directly.
+This data is then entered and processed into the back end (Rust) and will then be displayed with the front end (QT).
+The folders contained in the creation of this task are:
+1. File : Contains CSV data and training results
+2. SRC: Contains 6 files (the functions of each file will be explained below)
+3. QT: Contains QT files in python format

+As mentioned above, the following are the main functions of each of them contained in the SRC folder, namely:
+- Data.rs : Files containing data processing, and normalized data so that it can be used for training and testing
+- Model.rs : Files that contain about neural network modeling.
+- Plot.rs: Files containing coding to plot data such as graphs and images.
+- Utils.rs : A file containing the encoding for the manual input of the terminal according to 4 parameters.
+- Main.rs : This file contains the entire program from the 4 folders mentioned above.
+So, in this folder, the program from the beginning of creating the back end to training data is made 1.
+- Lib.rs: This file is the version of the main.rs folder that will be used as a "bridge" to be called by QT in its program.
+This folder will later generate a new folder named "lib.so", which will be used for further data processing in QT.
+Then, the QT folder will call and give a Call Back to Rust using lib.so folder.
+The QT used is QT with python language.

 **🍒 Results:**
 From experiments conducted by the authors using a dataset of 1383 entries, where 80% of the data was used for training and 20% for testing, successful implementation of the Taylor series program, look-up table, SVM and kNN, as well as Neural Network using Rust software was achieved.
 Here, it can be assessed that the process of reading programs using Rust is faster compared to Python.
 Rust takes about 12 seconds, whereas Python takes about 13 minutes.
 The accuracy achieved in this program is 96% for training and 95% for testing with 4 inputs (air temperature, process temperature, rotational speed, and torque) and 4 outputs (power failure, overstrain failure, no failure, heat dissipation failure).
 This assignment uses 40 international journals, with 10 journals as citations for the report and 30 journals as references.